-David Z. Bodenheimer is a Government Contracts Group partner and litigator in Crowell & Moring’s Washington, D.C. office.
+David Z. Bodenheimer is a partner and litigator at Nichols Liu, LLP.
 Nationally ranked by Chambers USA in Government Contracts and described as “an impressive government contracts practitioner” and “a fabulous writer,” David authored what the Nash & Cibinic Report called “the definitive text on TINA” – the Defective Pricing Handbook (Thomson Reuters), as well as leading Briefing Papers and articles on defective pricing and the False Claims Act.
 He also has taught Federal Publications Inc.’s leading course on defective pricing and the False Claims Act for over a decade, as well as many private TINA courses for major defense and aerospace contractors.

 David has litigated and defended more than 60 protests in every forum (GAO, COFC, ODRA, GSBCA, and federal district courts), with some of the best being successfully resolved without a decision.
 He also has spent more than 100 days in the courtroom litigating False Claims Act suits, default terminations, prime/sub disputes, and other actions involving complex military and aerospace systems, information technology, damages calculations and methodologies, and other government contracts disputes.
 David also has been recognized by Chambers USA as a leading lawyer within the cybersecurity space and been honored as a Thomson Reuters DC Super Lawyer in Government Contracts and with the American Bar Association Science & Technology Law Section Award for Increasing Diversity.